-Placement density is a new concern implied by the fixed-die context.
-We define placement density in a region as the ratio of (i) total area of movable cells in that region to (ii) the area available for placement of movable cells in the region.
-Another related term is whitespace= 100% - density%.
-Similarly, the average density, also known as row utilization, is defined as the ratio of the total area of all movable cells to the total amount of area available for placement of movable cells.
-It cannot be changed by the placer.
+defined as the ratio of the total area of all movable cells to the total amount of area available for placement of movable cells.
+It cannot be changed by a fixed-die placer.
 If all movable cells are uniformly spread throughout the layout area, the average density will be achieved at all locations.
 To improve yield, placers may be required to limit density in any given region (uniform distribution of whitespace is one of many ways to satisfy such a constraint).
 Observe that maximum density values (per region) below the average density are not feasible, and if the maximum density per region equals the average density, then whitespace must be distributed equally.
 However, placers are often allowed to allocate significant "free space" rather than distribute cells uniformly.
 Depending on the type of design, this may be an important part of the overall problem.
-Figure 1 shows how several academic placers handle 15% whitespace in the PEKO01 benchmark [15].
+Figure 1 shows how several academic placers handle 15% whitespace in the PEKO01 benchmark [18].
+Observe that Feng Shui, mPL and the default version of Dragon pack cells to the left, leaving large empty areas on the right.
+Compared to the fixed-die (-fd) version of Dragon that distributes whitespace to alleviate congestion, the default version improves wirelength by around 6% for 15% of whitespace (by more when more whitespace is available).
+However, this significantly worsens routability [62].
+Because of this, listing wirelengths achieved by fixed-die and variable-die placers, in the same table, may create a false impression of a two-sided comparison.
+To this end, if a variable-die placer produces similar or higher wirelength, then it is probably not a very good placer.
+Otherwise, one has to compare relevant design objectives, such as congestion.